Hootagalli: Education and Healthcare

-Retail

-The stretch from Vijaynagar to Hinkal along Mysuru-Bantwal Road consists of various automotive showrooms like Royal Enfield, Kia, Nissan,Benelli etc. Reliance Market is the largest hyper market in the city.
-The area is also home to hotels and resorts such as Silent Shores, Ruchi the Prince, Mysore Socials etc. Nearest Mall is BM Habitat Mall.

 Transport

 It is well connected with Mysore city buses with many buses available from City Bus Stand.KSRTC buses going towards Madikeri or Hassan will also stop.
 The nearest railway station is Belagola which is 7 km away but only slow trains stop.
 The nearest big station where is Mysore Junction railway station which is 9 km from the town.
 The Nearest airport is Mysore Airport and nearest international airport is Kempegowda International Airport, Bangalore.